bionoren/neptunesPrideClient/readme.md

 See http://triton.ironhelmet.com/.
 If you're still confused, you probably don't care.
+NOTE: This is completely unofficial and not endorsed by the game's author.
+He just happens to provide a reasonable JSON interface :)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal